simgrid/simgrid/docs/source/platform_howtos.rst

 to streamline this kind of usage.
 But SimGrid is no magical tool, and it is of your responsability that the tool actually provides sensible results.
 Fortunately, there is a vast literature on how to avoid Modeling & Simulations pitfalls.
-We review here two particular works.
+We review here some specific works.

 In `An Integrated Approach to Evaluating Simulation Credibility
 <http://www.dtic.mil/dtic/tr/fulltext/u2/a405051.pdf>`_, the authors